 A lot of lenders aren't set up to deal with incomes that don’t follow the typical 9-5.
 Because your income isn't as straightforward - and sometimes harder to verify - you might be asked to put down a larger deposit as a self-employed person.

 Making sure your finances are in order and being able to provide a good deposit will help you to have as many options open to you as possible.

-A specialist mortgage broker can find the right mortgage for you at the best rates, and prepare your application so it looks as good as possible to a lender.
-If you're self-employed and thinking about a mortgage, it's best to work with a mortgage advisor who can find the right lender for you.
-The brokers we work with are experts at finding mortgages for self-employed people, including freelancers and contractors.
-Get matched to a broker by making an enquiry.
+A specialist mortgage broker can find the right mortgage for you at the right rates, and prepare your application so it looks as good as possible to a lender.
+If you're self-employed and thinking about a mortgage, speak to one of our Mortgage Experts - they’re experienced with finding mortgages for self-employed people, including freelancers and contractors.
+Get started by making an enquiry.

 When buying a second home, you might be asked to pay a bigger deposit - usually at least 25%.
 You may also be asked to pay a higher interest rate.
 Second home mortgages work the same way as regular mortgages, but with much stricter lending criteria, as you’ll need to prove you can afford two mortgages.

 You'll likely have to put down a minimum deposit of 25% on a Buy to Let mortgage.
 As with other mortgages, putting down a bigger deposit unlocks the better interest rates.
 Read how Buy to Let mortgages are different from other mortgages.

 Probably not.
 Mortgages without a deposit - referred to as 100% mortgages - are not common at all.
 Some specialist lenders may occasionally offer them.
 But at the moment, there are no 100% mortgages on the market.